What is B Corp certification?

 - Create documentation (code of ethics, employee guide, etc.)

-Which companies are already certified B Corp?
+Which companies are already B Corp certified?

-Some B Corp certified companies in Quebec:
+Some B Corp certified companies in Quebec (for the full list):

 Prana